U.S. flag

 3. Installing Treatment Systems

 The EPA will continue keeping the public informed as the investigation progresses.
-For more detailed information, please see the Documents section of this page which includes the EPA’s fact sheet, public meeting presentation, NJDEP referral letter to the EPA, and the access form for water sampling, bottled water provision and treatment system installation.
+For more detailed information, please see the Documents section of this page which includes the EPA’s fact sheet, December 10th public meeting presentation and NJDEP referral letter to the EPA.

 The EPA's current investigation is known as an integrated assessment, designed to study and address the most immediate risks to people’s health and the environment while the site is evaluated for inclusion on the EPA’s Superfund National Priorities List.
 If the site is added to the EPA’s National Priorities List, it would be eligible for federal funding to pay for extensive, long-term cleanup actions under the EPA’s Superfund program.
 Listing the site also allows for robust engagement with communities impacted by the PFAS contamination.
 Superfund gives the EPA strong authority to hold the polluters that will be identified as potentially responsible parties at this site responsible and accountable for the cleanup.